aksommerville/egg-202405/etc/doc/metadata-resource.md

 All standard keys are C identifiers beginning with a lowercase letter.
 It's fine to make up new keys.
 Wise to add a dot or space or something so it's not mistaken for a standard one.
+Any text resources for human consumption may have an alternate version with "Str" appended, a string ID for translation.
+If you use that, I recommend providing both keys (eg "title" and "titleStr"), with a default for readers that deign not to resolve the strings.

 | Key         | Value |
 |-------------|-------|